stefanofa/awesome/TOPICS.md

 *   [unjs/ofetch](https://github.com/unjs/ofetch) - 😱 A better fetch API.
 Works on node, browser and workers.

-*   [es-tooling/ecosystem-cleanup](https://github.com/es-tooling/ecosystem-cleanup) - A place to keep track of ongoing efforts to clean up the JS ecosystem
+*   [e18e/ecosystem-issues](https://github.com/e18e/ecosystem-issues) - A place to keep track of ongoing efforts to improve performance in the JS ecosystem

 *   [es-tooling/module-replacements](https://github.com/es-tooling/module-replacements) - A manifest of JS modules and their more modern/active replacements